Maintaining your Teams Connector deployment

 Upgrading the Teams Connector to the latest software

-When upgrading the Teams Connector to version 34, you must redeploy it using your original variables initialization script (although you may apply any configuration changes, if required), and with the latest application software files and v34 redeployment script, as described here.
+When upgrading the Teams Connector to version 35, you should redeploy the deployment which is currently not in use / decommissioned — for example, after initially using the blue system you will redeploy the green system.
+You should use your original variables initialization script (blue or green as appropriate, although you may apply any configuration changes, if required), and with the latest application software files and v35 redeployment script, as described here.

-Certificate-based authentication (CBA) is the default documented/scripted method from version 34 to authenticate the Teams Connector CVI application towards MS Graph.
+Certificate-based authentication (CBA) is now the default method to authenticate the Teams Connector CVI application towards MS Graph.
 You can still use the previous password-based authentication method, but we plan to deprecate it in a future release, thus we recommend using CBA for new installations, or migrating to CBA as soon as practicable when upgrading existing deployments.

 • The upgrade steps described here assume that your existing deployment is using certificate-based authentication (CBA), and has been updated accordingly to use the PFX certificate for the Teams Connector CVI app.